jaypetan/Eshop-Website/README.md

 # Eshop-Website
-Created an Eshop using HTML, CSS, Javascript and MySQL
+Valorant Eshop created using HTML, CSS, Javascript and MySQL
+- Login and Register account ( With checks for no recurring accounts )
+- Personalised Inventory and Cart system
+- Payment with checks for valid inputs